Map view (configuration)

 • Map provider – Specifies the map provider for the map view.
 The map provider defines the look of the map and its markers.
 Select one of the available providers.

 • Static coordinates – Specifies the settings where you can configure map markers with static coordinates.
 These static markers will always be displayed on this map view.
 You can add more than one static marker if necessary.
-To add a static marker, select the icon, and then fill in the settings as described below:
+To add a static marker, select Add map point, and then fill in the settings as described below:

 • Latitude value – Specifies the distance north or south of the equator measured in degrees for this static marker.